kryptine/iTasks-SDK/README-Unix.txt

 Unix/set_return_code.icl and replace all occurences of _return_code with return_code

+10. At this point, Linux users must follow the instructions at the bottom of this README in order for everything to work.

-10. Navigate to the root of your Clean IDE checkout and execute the following command to build CPM for your platform:
+11. Navigate to the root of your Clean IDE checkout and execute the following command to build CPM for your platform:

       BatchBuild CpmLinux.prj